thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

   });
 });
 ```
+Run the `npm test` command to check your tests.

 For objects and arrays, `strictEqual` will not test the content inside the object or array.
 It will only test the reference.
 Chai offers a different method, `deepEqual` to handle this check.